• 21 Nov, 2024

 He jumps buses today, and finds his way to Sunday service at his church in Lekki.
 Attendance is by booking—for social distancing purposes.
 The sermon wafts out of the altar in the amphitheater hollowed out of a gleaming marble hill that dominates the area.
 Kupe sits among others eTeam members in black, tending gadgets in the media department up the gallery.
 He punches his laptop keys, churning out text and graphics real time for the programme.

 In his chunky black trainers, a chest-hugger that flaunts a cock-diesel body, and jean trousers greyer than his beard, Adefarasin springs about on the stage.
-He’s dishing out inspiration from the career of a PWD in the Bible.
+His preaching mines out inspiration from the career of a PWD in the Bible.
 According to him, the speech-impaired Moses knew what he had—the rod in his hand.
 He says after God shone His light on the crook, the crown prince never faltered or fumbled on his mission to deliver Israel from the Pharaoh.

 How much of this preachment does Kupe grasp and believe?